 Here are the most popular varieties in Vienna and Eastern Austria.

-Some Viennese taverns and restaurants serve rolled Schnitzel.
+Some Viennese taverns and restaurants, such as Schnitzelwirt in the 7th district of Neubau serve rolled Schnitzel.
 These are usually rolled pork cutlets, filled with spinach and cheese.
-I remember the best Schnitzel roulade I had at Villa Aurora in Vienna.

 Though likely of Swiss origin, the Cordon Bleu is hugely popular of Eastern Austria, especially of Vienna.
 It is prepared like a Wiener Schnitzel, but has a layer of ham and cheese on one side underneath the breadcrumbs.